 This can present some apparent issues, such as the complexity, inflexibility and conflicting interests that often arise when too many people are incorporated into workforce decision-making.

 It's therefore worth taking the time to ensure that everyone involved in hiring flexible staff has a clear part to play and that there is no duplication of responsibilities.

 One of the most common obstacles facing businesses in many industries is identifying, acquiring and retaining the skills they need.
 The talent shortage has been identified as the top emerging risk facing organizations worldwide.

 Your business could have much to gain from implementing a focused strategy that identifies your critical skills gaps and boosts your appeal to the most in-demand talent.

 Optimizing your employer's brand is one of the most effective ways to attract and retain the people you need.

 do you know the risks?

-There is the financial commitment involved in hiring workers, of course, but there are also legal and regulatory considerations such as misclassification, which can have significant financial and reputational repercussions.
+The financial commitment involved in hiring workers, of course, but there are also legal and regulatory considerations such as misclassification, which can have significant financial and reputational repercussions.

-pegatron case study - recruiting in a challenging demographic area
+Pegatron case study - recruiting in a challenging demographic area

-To ensure newly recruited candidates obtained the right skills the account specialists acted in leadership roles providing training and coaching to upskill candidates from the start.
+To ensure newly recruited candidates obtained the right skills, the account specialists acted in leadership roles providing training and coaching to upskill candidates from the start.